Adelphi University: Adelphi University

+In August 2023, Adelphi relocated the Manhattan Center location to Downtown Brooklyn at 179 Livingston Street.
+Adelphi - Brooklyn Center, located on the 5th through 7th floors, is adjacent to Macy's Brooklyn store and shared with St. Francis College.
+Adelphi has announced their return to Manhattan with a Graduate and Professional Center opening in early 2026.
+The Adelphi NYC location is under construction within 529 Fifth Avenue at East 44th Street.

 Breast cancer support program

-The university's School of Social Work is home to the Adelphi New York Statewide Breast Cancer Hotline and Support Program, which marks its 30th anniversary in 2010.
-The program began in 1980 as the Woman-to-Woman Hotline, a free and confidential service to help women with breast cancer.
-It is the second oldest breast cancer hotline in the United States; over 100 trained volunteers offer information and emotional support for women and men suffering from breast cancer.
-There are professional social workers, bi-lingual Spanish-speaking staff and support staff, along with support groups, educational programs and individual counseling.
+The university's School of Social Work is home to the Adelphi New York Statewide Breast Cancer Hotline and Support Program The program began in 1980 as the Woman-to-Woman Hotline, a free and confidential service to help women with breast cancer.
+It is the second oldest breast cancer hotline in the United States; over 100 trained volunteers offer information and emotional support for people with breast cancer.
+There are professional social workers, bilingual Spanish-speaking staff and support staff, along with support groups, educational programs and individual counseling.

 Academics

 Rankings

 In 2015, Adelphi University was ranked #17 in New York State by average professor salaries.

+In 2025 Adelphi University was ranked tie for No. 189 in National Universities by U.S. News & World Report.